 Guild Mortgage typically doesn’t charge an origination fee.

 Guild Mortgage doesn’t display mortgage rates online, nor offers the ability to get a rate quote through its website.

-Guild Mortgage is accredited by the Better Business Bureau with a B+ rating and a star rating of 1.11 out of five.
-The lender ranked second for customer satisfaction in J.D.
-Power’s 2021 mortgage servicing survey.
-In October 2020, it settled with the U.S. Department of Justice related to allegations it “knowingly approved” ineligible FHA loans that later defaulted and led to FHA mortgage insurance claims, as well as failed to follow quality control and reporting rules.
+Guild Mortgage ranked No. 1 for customer satisfaction in J.D.
+Power’s mortgage origination report for 2021, and second in J.D.
+Power’s companion report on mortgage servicing.
+In October 2020, it settled with the U.S. Department of Justice related to allegations it “knowingly” approved ineligible FHA loans that later defaulted and led to FHA mortgage insurance claims, as well as failed to follow quality control and reporting rules.

 While Guild Mortgage offers online prequalification and preapproval, borrowers must first connect with a loan officer to review their options.
 Borrowers can apply for a mortgage or refinance through the lender’s MyMortgage portal, where they can upload documents and manage checklists from any device.
 Borrowers can also submit income and asset information electronically (or this information can be retrieved directly from the source), communicate with a loan officer and receive real-time status updates.